Karl Stefanovic has been dumped from struggling Today show

 "Karl remains on contract with the network and will continue to host (his other show) This Time Next Year."

-Stefanovic, who is currently on his honeymoon in the United States after his wedding to Jasmine Yarbrough earlier this month, received a call with the news this morning.
+Stefanovic, who was a reporter for TVNZ in Auckland from 1996-98, is currently on his honeymoon in the United States after his wedding to Jasmine Yarbrough.

 In a statement issued on his behalf today, he admitted the past year had been "tough".